aghogwarts/JTP23-WriteUps/Phase_2/Rigved/Uttam S. Somvanshi/Cyber_of_Advent/Learnings.md

 Windows and DOS executables	-> 4D 5A -> MZ
 Linux ELF executables	7F 45 4C 46 -> .ELF
 MP3 audio file -> 49 44 33 -> ID3
+## Day 6 Memory Corruption
+- Buffer overflow is a memory vulnerability in which the value of a particular variable exceeds the allocated memory and goes into the allocation of another variable.
+- Buffer overflows occur in some programming languages, mostly C and C++, where the variables' boundaries aren't strict.
+- Integers in C++ are stored in a very particular way in memory.
+First, integers have a fixed memory space of 4 bytes.
+Secondly, an integer's bytes are stored in reverse order in most desktop machines.
+This is known as the ``little-endian`` byte order.